5 Best VPNs with Dedicated IPs in 2023 (Fast Speeds)

 - Privacy – to protect your privacy, a VPN should never log your IP address and Internet traffic.
 Some providers also use token-based systems so that they don’t know what dedicated IP you get.

-The Best VPNs with Dedicated IPs in 2021
+Best VPNs with Dedicated IPs – our detailed list:

 We spent hours researching the top VPNs on the market.
 Surprisingly, many of them actually don’t offer dedicated IP addresses.
 We tested the ones that do and found the best VPNs with dedicated IPs on the market: